hughsk/synthesis/README.md

 I might end up putting some more details on the process/setup here, but for now that's it :)

-It's totally dependant on these modules/libraries, among others:
+It's totally dependent on these modules/libraries, among others:

 * [three.js](http://mrdoob.github.com/three.js/)
 * [dat.gui](http://workshop.chromeexperiments.com/examples/gui/)